Accomplished, determined, courageous and enterprising.

 As a marketing head, you are climbing the corporate ladder and taking up bigger roles and it is important for you to take an added advantage in the form of certifications covering the latest market trends.

-Clubbing certifications in the education section do not make sense as we have observed in many resumes we see every day.
+Clubbing certifications in the education section does not make sense as we have observed in many resumes we see every day.

-This section holds so much of importance that it makes sense to showcase it separately.
+This section holds so much importance that it is better to showcase it separately.

-While certifications give you added skills and gained knowledge, many times you undertake training sessions as well - both internally (organized by the company) and externally.
+While certifications give you added skills and knowledge, you also undertake training sessions as well - both internally (organized by the company) and externally.

 But not every training gives you a certificate.